Two National Guard members were tasked with serving the nation. One is dead as the other fights for his life after shooting

 By Gabe Cohen, Nicky Robertson, Nicquel Terry Ellis, CNN

-Martinsburg, West Virginia (CNN) — On a day when many families gather across the country to give thanks, a National Guard member’s family is mourning her death after an ambush-style shooting in Washington, DC, as her colleague fights for his life while their West Virginia communities ask for prayers.
+Martinsburg, West Virginia (CNN) — Family and friends are mourning a National Guard member after an ambush-style shooting in Washington, DC, while another soldier who was also injured near the White House fights for his life.

 “She’s just passed away,” President Donald Trump said of US Army Spc.
 Sarah Beckstrom, 20, in a Thanksgiving call to service members.
 “She’s no longer with us.
 She’s looking down at us right now.”

 US Air Force Staff Sgt.
-Andrew Wolfe, 24, who was also injured in the shooting on Wednesday, remains hospitalized in critical condition following surgery.
+Andrew Wolfe, 24, the other West Virginia National Guard member injured in the Wednesday shooting, remains hospitalized and in “very serious condition,” West Virginia Gov. Patrick Morrisey told CNN’s Sara Sidner.

 “Please keep my son in your prayers,” Wolfe’s father, Jason Wolfe, told CNN.